battleaxedotco/tool-docs/docs/timelord/transfer.md

 ### Color shift
 h.264 is a requirement for Animate and keeps temporary file sizes low for Photoshop.
 This is a lossy compression and there will be a color shift.
 Do not color pick this layer and expect accurate color representation.

-::: warning Ps fails to update
+::: tip Ps fails to update
 If the imported video in Ps is unchanged upon re-rendering, restart Photoshop or enable [timestamps](settings.html#add-timestamp-to-render-filename) for renders from Ae.
 The way Ps stores video data in memory is related to the file name and it cannot always tell when you overwrite a video file.
 :::